 So, how do you raise a reader in a world full of digital distractions all vying for our children’s limited attention?

 The following techniques are strategies I’ve adapted from my time as an elementary school teacher and through trial and error.
-While you do not have to start your reading routine at birth, the earlier you start, the better.
+You don’t have to start your reading routine at birth, but the earlier you start, the better.

-Don’t worry if you are beginning with an older child.
+Don’t worry if you’re beginning with an older child.
 These strategies will still work, but they may be met with resistance at first.
 Stick to your guns and before you know it, you’ll have an enthusiastic reader in the house.

 1. Set up a reading routine with your baby/toddler